Structural Inference: Interpreting Small Language Models with Susceptibilities: Top susceptibilities

 Note that by definition the susceptibility with respect a variation of the Pile $q$ in the direction of dataset $q'$ is zero if $q'$ is distributed identically to $q$.
 Thus for subsets that are similarly distributed to the overall Pile we should expect susceptibilities to be small; see \cref{section:top_sus_cc}.

 Attention head $h$ in layer $l$ is denoted \attentionhead{l}{h}.
 Tokens are denoted \tokenbox{t} and the token with high (positive or negative) susceptibility is denoted with a border like \tokenboxline{t}.
-In this section $x$ stands for a number token, e.g. \tokenbox{4}, \tokenbox{~13}.
+In this section $x$ stands for a numeric token, e.g. \tokenbox{4}, \tokenbox{~13}.

-In each section we plot the susceptibility of each head for a particular dataset, and provide the top three distinct high positive susceptibility tokens, in order taken from the top hundred positive susceptibility tokens found in a sample of contexts.
-In some cases there are two or fewer distinct tokens in the top $100$ and we only list these.
-Note that the per-token susceptibility $\chi_{(x,y)}$ is a function of the predicted token $y$ and context $x$.
-We typically only give $y$ with at most some small segment of $x$, e.g. in the example
+In each section we plot the susceptibility of each head for a particular dataset, and provide the three largest positive and negative susceptibility tokens taken from the one hundred tokens with largest susceptibility magnitude found in a sample of contexts.
+Note that these outlier tokens are not necessarily a good indicator of the ``function'' of a head.

+The per-token susceptibility $\chi_{(x,y)}$ is a function of the predicted token $y$ and context $x$.
+We typically only give $y$ with at most some small segment of $x$, e.g.

 where only the last two tokens of the context $x$ is given.
 In some cases we also show the largest magnitude negative per-token susceptibilities, with the same conventions.
 Recall from \cref{section:express_suppress} that we interpret $\chi_{(x,y)} > 0$ for a particular head as a tendency for that head to act to \emph{suppress} the prediction of $y$ in context $x$, so to a large extent this appendix is a ``catalogue of suppression''.